antmicro/topwrap/docs/source/future_enhancements.md

 (systemverilog-parsing)=
 ## Support for parsing SystemVerilog sources

 Information about IP cores is stored in {ref}`IP core description YAMLs <ip-description>`.
 These files can be generated automatically from HDL source files - currently Verilog and VHDL are supported.
-Our goal is to provide the possiblity of generating such YAMLs from SystemVerilog too.
+Our goal is to provide the possibility of generating such YAMLs from SystemVerilog too.

 (pm-hdl-parsing)=
 ## Provide a way to parse HDL sources from the Pipeline Manager level